 2. NGS Round Hill Garden.
 This landscaped front garden leads to a South facing rear garden with planting in abundance, from exotics and unusual through to traditional.
 Shady areas, hot beds, water features, sculptures and artefacts.
 The garden ascends gently from the house, landscaped and built by enthusiastic owners, with a Mediterranean area, patio and pond area, lawn with herbaceous borders and raised bed vegetable garden with greenhouses.

-Day 2 - Our first included visit this morning is to nearby 24 Alexander Ave (NGS).
+Day 2 - 24 Alexander Ave (NGS).
 On arrival you will receive a small talk on the development of the garden before wandering around at leisure.
-There will be someone on hand to answer any questions you may have and coffee and biscuits is also included during your time here.
+There will be someone on hand to answer any questions you may have and coffee and biscuits also included during your time here.
 Departing here we travel to Feckenham, where a ‘fork buffet’ lunch (excluding drinks) is included at The Rose and Crown before our afternoon visit to nearby Meadow Farm Garden & Nursery.
 Here, you will receive an introductory talk followed by a free flow visit of this one acre private garden, 1.5 acre wildflower meadow after which you can peruse the plants for sale.
-Tea/coffee with biscuits is included here before we make our final included visit of the afternoon to Stone House Cottage Garden & Nursery.
+Tea/coffee with biscuits is included here before we make our final visit of the afternoon to Stone House Cottage Garden & Nursery.
 This is a romantic garden set in an old walled kitchen garden and although only 1 acre in size it seems much larger, as hedges divide it into different compartments and create diverse habitats in which to grow the vast selection of rare and unusual plants that thrive here.
 Unusual brick follies adorn the walls and these in turn, are covered with a multitude of climbing and twining plants in which the garden specialises.
 The garden acts as a shop window for the adjoining nursery.
-Dinner is included at the hotel this evening.

-Day 3 - Checking out of our hotel this morning our first included visit of the day is to Cotswold Garden Flowers.
-There will be a talk given before your free time to explore the nursery and stock beds.
-Tea & coffee is also included here before we continue on to our last included visit, Bourton House Garden.
+Day 3 - Cotswold Garden Flowers.
+There will be a talk given before your free time to explore the nursery and stock beds where tea & coffee is included.
+Bourton House Garden.
 In 1983 Mr & Mrs Paice became the owners and began the task of turning a neglected wilderness into the perfect garden setting.
 They were fortunate to have the help of a splendid gardening team, originally headed by Paul Williams followed in 1999 by Paul Nicholls, the current long-serving Head Gardener.
 Imaginative topiary was introduced including a knot garden, parterre and topiary walk; natural springs used to create water features; an unusual shade house constructed and ever wider herbaceous borders created to accommodate more exotica.
 Today, the garden continues to evolve, constantly surprising visitors with its inspirational planting, stunning colour combinations and rare, unusual and exotic plants.
-A light lunch is included before we depart suitably refreshed as we return you to your original departure point(s) later today.
+A light lunch is included.

 Simply Groups reserve the right to make minor changes to this itinerary due to circumstances beyond our control.